ValMilkevich/code-conf.com/_events/code-sthlm-2016.md

     title: The Butler is still young – applying modern Jenkins features to the Embedded area
     abstract: >
       Jenkins is one of the most popular automation servers.
 It’s being widely used for continuous integration in Embedded projects thanks to its public availability, flexibility and numerous plugins.
 Actually I consider Jenkins as a generic framework, which can be used for building automation systems after some configuration and integration.
 In my talk I would like to address common Jenkins use-cases in Embedded projects like integration with development tools, running tests on hardware peripherals and reporting of build results.
 During the presentation I will focus on new Jenkins features like Pipeline ecosystem and its application in the area: parallelization, failover management, virtualization and build definition libraries.
+  ebache:
+    title: Catch Dancing Ponies - try Approval Testing
+    abstract: >
+      I heard about one Continuous Delivery team where someone had put dancing ponies on their front page as a joke.
+Unfortunately the customers weren't too impressed when they saw them!
+Perhaps unsurprisingly, none of the acceptance tests checked for dancing ponies...
+The best approach for a unit test — assert only specific things — may not work as well for testing whole features.
+Approval testing takes the opposite standpoint — everything is interesting, and will be checked.
+In this talk I’ll explain how it works in practice, and how it could help you catch those unexpected defects that would otherwise slip through your pipeline unnoticed.

 sponsors:
 - praqma